housleyjk/aiopyramid/README.rst

 it is possible to restore the default view mapper, but note that this will mean that coroutine views that do not specify ``CoroutineMapper`` as their view mapper will fail.

-Asyncronous Tweens
+Asynchronous Tweens
 ------------------
 ``Pyramid`` allows you to write `tweens` which wrap the request/response chain.
-Most existing `tweens` expect those `tweens` above and below them to run syncronously.
-Therefore, if you have a tween that needs to run asyncronously (e.g. it looks up some data from a database for each request), then you will need to write that `tween` so that it can wait without other `tweens` needing explicitly to ``yield from`` it.
+Most existing `tweens` expect those `tweens` above and below them to run synchronously.
+Therefore, if you have a tween that needs to run asynchronously (e.g. it looks up some data from a database for each request), then you will need to write that `tween` so that it can wait without other `tweens` needing explicitly to ``yield from`` it.
 An example of this pattern is provided in ``aiopyramid.tweens``.

-Asyncronous Traversal
+Asynchronous Traversal
 ---------------------
 When using ``pyramid``'s traversal view lookup, it is often the case that you will want to make some io calls to a database or storage when traversing via `__getitem__`. ``Aiopyramid``